pipe-cd/pipecd/docs/content/en/docs-dev/operator-manual/piped/installation/installing-on-kubernetes.md

   {{< /tab >}}
   {{< /tabpane >}}

-  Note: Be sure to set `--set args.insecure=true` if your control-plane has not TLS-enabled yet.
+  Note: Be sure to set `--set args.insecure=true` if your Control Plane has not TLS-enabled yet.

   See [values.yaml](https://github.com/pipe-cd/manifests/blob/master/manifests/piped/values.yaml) for the full values.